-The Slovene coast is relatively short but full of surprises; natural beauty abounds such as the 80 m Strunjan Cliff and the historic Secovlje salt pans are a sanctuary for over 100 bird species.
-The resort towns of Piran, Izola and Koper draw visitors with their mediaeval cores, while Portoroz has many modern hotels, a fully equipped marina, thermal baths, a casino and a large programme of cultural and sporting events throughout the summer.
+The Slovene Riviera is relatively short but full of surprises; natural beauty abounds such as the 80m Strunjan Cliff and the historic Secovlje salt-pans (on the border with Croatia) which are a sanctuary for over 100 bird species.
+The small resort towns of Piran and Izola (plus the port town of Koper) with their mediaeval town centres, draw in visitors looking to relax and enjoy the atmosphere, while Portoroz has many modern hotels, a fully equipped marina, thermal baths, a casino and a large programme of cultural and sporting events throughout the summer.

-Izola, an old Mediterranean town nestles on the southwestern coast of the Gulf of Trieste, where the genuine tradition of fishing and winemaking and the friendliness of the locals merge.
-The turbulent history of the fishing town created beautiful architectural treasures and ancient legends that take you back in time when Izola was still an island.
-Izola hosts various sports, cultural and entertainment events, which seek inspiration in the old customs and traditions.
-Museums, galleries and art studios will take you to the world of Istrian arts and crafts, but if you want to experience true spiritual refreshment, take a ride on the waves of the Adriatic.
+An old Mediterranean town nestling on the southwestern coast of the Gulf of Trieste, where the traditional activities of fishing and winemaking still go on today.
+The turbulent history of this fishing town has created beautiful architectural treasures that take you back in time to when Izola was still a small island.
+Museums, galleries and art studios will take you to the world of Istrian arts and crafts.

-Izola's picturesque countryside with numerous valleys and long hills is a temple of gastronomic delights, which can be discovered in a number of local restaurants and tourist farms, most with spectacular views of the Gulf of Trieste.
-Izola’s hinterland offers countless opportunities for walking and exploring the natural beauty of the Istrian hills, adorned with lovely stone houses and old churches.
+The picturesque countryside on Izola's doorstep is renowned for its gastronomic delights, which can be discovered in a number of local restaurants and tourist farms, most with spectacular views of the Gulf of Trieste.
+This hinterland offers countless opportunities for walking and exploring the natural beauty of the Istrian hills, adorned with lovely stone houses and old churches.
 You can visit these places on foot, by bicycle or even on horseback.

 PARENZANA - "The path of health and friendship"

-The thin, winding thread of track that connects Trieste with Poreč had a great contribution to the economic development of Istria.
-This 123 km long railway in its 33 years of functioning has left an indelible mark on the entire area.
-Today, the entire route of the former railway is cleared and suitable for hikers and cyclists, along the trails there are numerous resting places and sightseeing spots.
+The thin, winding thread of track that connects Trieste with Poreč made a great contribution to the economic development of Istria, its 123km of railway left an indelible mark on the entire area.
+Today, the entire route of the former railway has been cleared and is suitable for hikers and cyclists, along the trails there are numerous resting places and sightseeing spots.

-You can also spend your free time by getting to know marine life at the Piran Aquarium or you can relax at the Tartini Theatre or in numerous galleries.
-For our fun-loving visitors, Piran offers a large number of sporting events and spectacles (Piran Music Evenings, the International Ex Tempore of Painting, Piran Days of Architecture, Primorska Summer Festival, and Saltworkers’ Festival).
-Piran’s surroundings also offer you a wide range of daytrips to the nearby world-renowned tourist spots: the saltpans of Sečovlje and Strunjan, Portorož, the Vinakoper wine cellar, Postojna Cave, Škocjan Caves, Lipica stud farm, and many others.
+You can spend your free time by getting to know the marine life at the Piran Aquarium or you can relax at the Tartini Theatre or in numerous galleries.
+For fun-loving visitors, Piran offers a large number of sporting events and spectacles (Piran Music Evenings, the International Ex Tempore of Painting, Piran Days of Architecture, Primorska Summer Festival and Saltworkers’ Festival).
+Piran’s surroundings also offer you a wide range of daytrips to the nearby world-renowned tourist spots: the saltpans of Sečovlje and Strunjan, Portorož, the Vinakoper wine cellar, Postojna Cave, Škocjan Caves, Lipica stud farm, and many others are within easy reach.